sweetest-framework/sweetest/GUIDELINES.md

 }
 ```

 As you can see, all the details regarding how `AuthManager` is being tested can go to the `AuthManagerSteps`, including configuration.
+And the integration test is still an integration test as `AuthManagerSteps` configures the `AuthManager` to be a real instance.

-On top of that we add access to `backend` and again offer it as a public member so it can be used in the test.
+Additionally, we add access to `backend` and again offer it as a public member so it can be used in the test.
 Also we use `BackendFakeUser.USER_A` in order to not only reuse test code and configuration but also test _data_!
 Here's the result:

 ```kotlin
 class LoginTest : BaseJUnitTest(appModuleTestingConfiguration) {